foohyfooh/PKHeXPluginPile/readme.md

 - *View Battle Teams* should now be in the *Tools* menu of PKHeX
 - *View Rental Teams* should now be in the *Tools* menu of PKHeX

+### Acknowledgement
-Original idea based on [Eppin](https://github.com/Eppin)'s [PKHeX.RentalViewer](https://github.com/Eppin/PKHeX.RentalViewer) to display rental teams in window rather than just copying to box and extended to show both battle and rental teams.
+Original idea based on [Eppin](https://github.com/Eppin)'s [PKHeX.RentalViewer](https://github.com/Eppin/PKHeX.RentalViewer) which copied the rental teams to box.
+This was made to display rental teams in window instead and extended to show both battle and rental teams.

 ## Special Pokémon Finder
 The purpose of this plugin is to find Pokémon with special conditions to get specific forms or evolutions
 - *Pokémon Finders* should now be in the *Tools* menu of PKHeX.

+### Acknowledgement
 The original idea is from [suloku](https://github.com/suloku)'s [PKHeXThreeFinderPlugin](https://github.com/suloku/PKHeXThreeFinderPlugin) to find Dunsparce or Tandemaus which will give the Three-Segment or Family of Three forms respectively.

 ## Building